-Cats’ noses, just like feline fur, change color due to external elements.
-Aging, exposure to sunlight, and even staining can also alter the shade of a cat’s nose.
-However, it can sometimes be indicative of a health concern.
+Like paw pads, cats’ noses change color due to external elements.
+Aging, exposure to sunlight, and food dyes can alter the shade of a cat’s nose.
+However, a change in the shade of nose leather can indicate a health concern.

-A cat’s nose will change color throughout the course of its life.
-It may appear to do so seemingly at random.
-Unless your cat is displaying other uncharacteristic behaviors, this is rarely a cause for concern.
+A cat’s nose will change color throughout its life, and it may appear to do so seemingly at random.
+Unless your cat displays other uncharacteristic behaviors, this is rarely a cause for concern.

 Why Do Cats’ Noses Change Color?

 This means that changes to the color will be easier to spot in some cats than others.
-It will be impossible to ignore a pink nose turning black, for example.
-This is called hyperpigmentation.
-The darkening of a black nose, of course, will be much harder to spot.
+For example, it’ll be impossible to ignore a pink nose turning black, which is called hyperpigmentation.